CREA: A Collaborative Multi-Agent Framework for Creative Image Editing and Generation: Experiments

 \subsection{Additional Experiments}

-\paragraph{User-Guided Editing and Generation} Our method enables users to guide the creative process according to their preferences (see Fig. \ref{fig:combined_pers_video_lim} (a)).
+\textbf{User-Guided Editing and Generation} Our method enables users to guide the creative process according to their preferences (see Fig. \ref{fig:combined_pers_video_lim} (a)).
 For example, users can specify not only that a creative edit should be applied to a cup but also include additional conditions, such as `monster', to influence the generation.
 Our approach incorporates these preferences, steering the creative process accordingly.
-Compared to the baseline Flux + ControlNet approach, where we provided the prompt `A creative \texttt{<condition> <object>}', our results demonstrate greater creativity while still complying to the given conditions.
+Compared to the baseline Flux + ControlNet approach, where we provided the prompt `A creative \texttt{<condition> <object>}', our results demonstrate greater creativity.

-\textbf{Personalization} To highlight the broader applicability of our approach, we present personalization results using CREA-generated creative images using an off-the-shelf personalization adapter \cite{wang2024instantstyle}.
+\textbf{Personalization} We also present personalization results using CREA-generated creative images using an off-the-shelf personalization adapter \cite{wang2024instantstyle}.
 Fig. \ref{fig:combined_pers_video_lim} (b) demonstrates how generated subjects can be adapted to various contexts or how their styles can be transferred to create new images.
 Note that due to the limitations in personalization models, some fine-grained details were not able to capture by \cite{wang2024instantstyle}, however the main characteristics are still preserved.